Ground Game Act 1880

 The Ground Game Act 1880 (43 & 44 Vict. c.
 47) is a law that was passed by the Parliament of the United Kingdom in 1880 by Gladstone's government, as a result of many complaints over many decades about the intolerable amount of damage that farmers' crops were suffering from damage by wild rabbits and hares and landowners not allowing farmland occupiers to kill them because of game preservation.

-This law gives land occupiers the inalienable right to kill rabbits and hares on the land which they occupy.
+This law gives land occupiers the inalienable right to kill rabbits and hares on the land which they occupy, without having to ask their landlords for permission.
+The act was criticised in the Political Science Quarterly in 1894 for the "red tape" surrounding the act.